alexandrefresnais/FuzzBizz/README.md

 ```

 Fuzzbizz will tell you if it finds crashes and store the input that made your program crash in the crashes folder.

+The `tests folder` should only contain tests files that can be passed to your program.